 Video- record a clear professional voicemail greeting

 Record your phrases for recording a great voicemail greeting here.
-Record yourseld and compare it with a native speaker.
+Record yourself and compare it with a native speaker.

 Find out WHY a professional voicemail greeting is so important: Why You Must Have a Professional Voicemail Greeting.

 Here’s the Voicemail Greeting Sample Script: